-The warm, moist and soft qualities of Khichadi are soothing for the digestive track that has been working hard during a cleanse.
+The warm, moist and soft qualities of Khichadi are soothing for the digestive tract that has been working hard during a cleanse.
 Providing it with food that is gently, yet filling will support and give it the nourishment it needs.

 White basmati is a long grain rice, so it has a lower glycemic index than short grain rice.
-Since white rice no longer has the husk, it’s less irrating to the intestine than brown rice.
+Since white rice no longer has the husk, it’s less irritating to the intestine than brown rice.
 Making it easier on your body to digest.

 Split and peeled mung beans are the easiest of all the lentils to digest.
 They do not produce gas making them vata balancing.
 After my colon spent the day working, I want to ensure that the vata’s main seat within the body, is treated with foods that create balance, while still getting my protein.